CREATE TABLE reference

 An index capacity may be provided for the index by defining the index storage

-parameter, valueBlockSize
+parameter, valueBlockSize:

 See Index for more information about index capacity.

-or any arbitrary SQL result, the
+When SQL (selectSQL) is SELECT * FROM tab or any arbitrary SQL result, the

 selected column names and their data type will be cloned to the new table.